DigitalPublishingToolkit/NN11/md/book.md

 Otherwise a radical partitioning will be unavoidable as hypercentrality leads up to a breaking point.

-# Chapter 6: From Resilience to Vulnerability
+# 6. From Resilience to Vulnerability

 Ultimately we are witnessing the end of the Internet’s resilience as its nodes become ever more vulnerable.
 The Internet was developed with a particular focus on the decentralization of its most strategic resources and on the dynamic management of its connections according to the conditions of the supporting infrastructure in each area.
 Despite a few localized glitches, this proved to be a very successful approach and the Internet has demonstrated its ability to withstand attacks on several of its integral parts.